-VANCOUVER — Junior silver miner Great Panther Silver (TSX: GPR; NYSE-MKT: GPL) has struck a deal with Nyrstar to acquire the European smelting giant’s shuttered Coricancha polymetallic mine complex, 90 km by road east of Lima, Peru.
-Great Panther wants to bring the 600-tonne-per-day underground operation, which has been under care and maintenance since August 2013, back into production by the second-half of 2018.
+VANCOUVER — Silver miner Great Panther Silver (TSX: GPR; NYSE-MKT: GPL) has struck a deal with Nyrstar to acquire the European smelting giant’s shuttered Coricancha polymetallic mine complex, 90 km by road east of Lima, Peru.
+Great Panther wants to bring the 600-tonne-per-day underground operation — which has been under care and maintenance since August 2013 — back into production by the second half of 2018.

 Coricancha could increase the company’s annual silver-equivalent production by 75%, Great Panther president and CEO Robert Archer tells The Northern Miner during a phone interview.

-“Once the mine reaches full production it could crank out 3 million silver eq. ounces annually, and that’s a substantial bump in production for us,” Archer says.
+“Once the mine reaches full production it could crank out 3 million equivalent oz. silver annually, and that’s a substantial bump in production for us,” Archer says.
 “After the deal closes, we’ll hit the ground running, starting with mine rehabilitation and underground drilling.”

-The company expects to complete a preliminary economic study at Coricancha by the second-half of this year, and while Archer wouldn’t discuss any detailed numbers, he estimates that it could cost US$25 million to restart the mine.
+The company expects to complete a preliminary economic study at Coricancha by this year’s second half, and while Archer wouldn’t discuss any numbers, he estimates that it could cost US$25 million to restart the mine.

 “You could say that Coricancha is a turn-key operation, with most of the key permits still in place,” he says.
-“The plant needs a bit of work and some new equipment will be purchased, but we’re fully-funded to bring it online and we don’t have to go back to the market.”
+“The plant needs a bit of work and new equipment will be purchased, but we’re fully funded to bring it online, and we don’t have to go back to the market.”

-Under the agreement, Great Panther is purchasing Nyrstar Coricancha — Nyrstar’s Peruvian subsidiary — for US$100,000, and 15% of the mine’s free cash flow, up to a maximum of US$10 million over five years.
+Under the agreement, Great Panther is buying Nyrstar Coricancha — Nyrstar’s Peruvian subsidiary — for US$100,000 and 15% of the mine’s free cash flow, up to a maximum US$10 million over five years.

-Archer says the deal is structured to ensure that Great Panther won’t suffer much financial loss should commodity prices fall short of company expectations.
+Archer says the deal is structured to ensure that Great Panther won’t suffer much financial loss if commodity prices fall short of company expectations.

 “The nice thing about the deal is that we pay very little upfront costs,” he says.
-“We don’t pay anything more until we recoup all of our capital investment and that we prove the mine is profitable, so it’s really a risk sharing model.”
+“We don’t pay anything more until we recoup all of our capital investment and prove the mine is profitable … it’s a risk-sharing model.”

-While mining in the area dates back two centuries, Coricancha saw the bulk of its development between 1955 and 2000, before ramping up to current levels in the early 2000s.
+While mining in the area dates back two centuries, Coricancha saw most of its development between 1955 and 2000, before ramping up to current levels in the early 2000s.

-Nyrstar acquired the mine the following year, restarted the operation and produced — according to InfoMine’s IntelligenceMine data — 33,200 oz. gold, 1.4 million oz. silver, 2,100 tonnes copper, 3,100 tonnes lead, and 5,600 tonnes zinc, before closing the operation in 2014 because of declining metal prices.
+Nyrstar acquired the mine the next year, restarted the operation and produced — according to InfoMine’s IntelligenceMine data — 33,200 oz. gold, 1.4 million oz. silver, 2,100 tonnes copper, 3,100 tonnes lead and 5,600 tonnes zinc, before closing the operation in 2014 because of declining metal prices.

 “The deal would’ve been a non-starter if they never agreed to those terms,” Archer says.
-“There are maximums on both of those, but we feel they should be able to do all the work that’s necessary without costing us anything.”
+“There are maximums on both of those, but we feel they should be able to do all the necessary work without costing us anything.”

 Negotiations for buying Coricancha began in May 2015, when Great Panther signed a two-year option agreement with Nyrstar to earn a 100% interest in the property.